CGLemon/Sayuri/README.md

 ## Optional Compiling

-Accelerate the network fowardind pipe by CPU.
+Accelerate the network forwarding pipe by CPU.
 OpenBlas or Eigen are required.
 OpenBlas and Eigen are significantly faster than built-in blas.
 OpenBlas is recommended on MacOS.

     $ cmake .. -DBLAS_BACKEND=OPENBLAS